My Life as a Dog: Release

-The film was first released in Sweden on 12 December 1985, and had its American premiere on 1 May 1987.
+The film was first released in Sweden on 12 December 1985, and had its American premiere on 1 May 1987, being released there by Skouras Pictures.
 It became a critical and commercial success with American audiences, a rare feat for a subtitled foreign language film at the time.
-The international success of the film launched director Lasse Hallström’s Hollywood career, as he would go on to direct What’s Eating Gilbert Grape and The Cider House Rules in the following years.
+The international success of the film launched director Lasse Hallström's Hollywood career, as he would go on to direct What’s Eating Gilbert Grape and The Cider House Rules in the following years.

 Critical response

 The movie was well-received by critics.

-On Rotten Tomatoes, the film holds an approval rating of 100% based on 34 critic reviews, with an average rating of 7.9/10.
-The site’s critical consensus reads, “ A coming-of-age story with uncommon depth and sensitivity, My Life as a Dog is sweet, sincere, and utterly charming.”
-Desson Thomson of The Washington Post called the movie a “well-constructed crowd-pleaser” and Molly Haskell of Vogue wrote, “This is a coming-of-age film in the fullest sense of the term: we watch Ingemar grow up before our eyes, and turn into a human being who can live with the harsh memories as well as the more lyrical ones.”
+Desson Thomson of The Washington Post called the movie a "well-constructed crowd-pleaser" and Molly Haskell of Vogue wrote, "This is a coming-of-age film in the fullest sense of the term: we watch Ingemar grow up before our eyes, and turn into a human being who can live with the harsh memories as well as the more lyrical ones."

-Vincent Canby of The New York Times gave a more mixed review, but also said the movie “(in its funnier moments)…recalls the gravity with which Francois Truffaut remembered childhood.”
-In New York, David Denby wrote, the scenes of Ingemar’s mother expertly blend “intimacy with pain” and recall the work of Ingmar Bergman.
-Universal acclaim went to the performance of Anton Glanzelius, whom Hal Hinson described as “a pint-size Jack Nicholson, with devilish eyebrows that he knows how to use”.
+Vincent Canby of The New York Times gave a more mixed review, but also said the movie "(in its funnier moments)…recalls the gravity with which Francois Truffaut remembered childhood."
+In New York, David Denby wrote the scenes of Ingemar's mother expertly blend "intimacy with pain" and recall the work of Ingmar Bergman.
+Universal acclaim went to the performance of Anton Glanzelius, whom Hal Hinson described as "a pint-size Jack Nicholson, with devilish eyebrows that he knows how to use".

 In his book Timequake, the author Kurt Vonnegut cited the film to be one of his favorites, alongside Casablanca and All About Eve.

 Actor Robert Duvall once referred to the film as his all-time favorite.